TV Buying Guide: How to Choose the Right TV

 TV size vs. room size

-The right TV size depends on the size of your room.
+The right TV screen size depends on the size of your room.
 Think of how unpleasant sitting in the front row at the movies can be for most folks: head craned, edges of the screen out of focus, and action coming at you way too fast.

 How big should my TV be?